EstateJS/sites/docs/docs/guides/7-messages.md

 ## Subscribing to Messages

-To receive messages in client-code you use the `subscribeMessage` function off the `estate` object.
+* Subscribe to receive messages in client-code you use the `subscribeMessage` function off the `estate` object.

 ```typescript
 await estate.subscribeMessageAsync(exerciseTracker, ExerciseAdded, (msg: ExerciseAdded) => {